HabitatFramework/UserGuide/concepts/concepts.rst

 Logical split is used to create a new INCID in the database based upon a subset of features selected from a single INCID in the GIS layer.
 Logically splitting one or more features assigns them to a different INCID than the other features in the current INCID which then allows them to be updated independently of the remaining features in the original INCID.

-For example, a group of adjacent permanent pasture fields, each represented by a separate OS MasterMap feature, may initially be 'logically' grouped by being assigned to the same INCID because they share a common set of IHS codes, sources and other attributes.
-However, if may be discovered that one or more of the fields in that INCID are actually being managed differently to the remaining fields.
-By logically splitting those fields/features from the original INCID to form a new, smaller logical grouping of features that INCID can then be assigned a different IHS management code.
+For example, a group of adjacent permanent pasture features, each represented by a separate OS MasterMap feature, may be 'logically' grouped by being assigned to the same INCID because they share a common set of IHS codes, sources and other attributes.
+However, it may be discovered that one or more of the features are actually being managed differently to the remaining features.
+By logically splitting those features from the original INCID to form a new INCID those features can then be assigned a different IHS management code.

 To display all the features in the INCID of a given feature: